ricardoboss/ListenableAsyncEnumerable/README.md

 Calling `Listen` will _not_ enumerate the enumerable.
 The callbacks passed to the `Listen` method only get invoked once the enumerable actually gets enumerated.

+# Why 'River'?

+"river" and "stream" are similar in their meaning, that's why.

+I would have liked to reuse the naming used by Dart for this library, but .NET already provides a `Stream`, that is exclusive for IO operations and memory management.

 # Contributions

 Contributions are welcome.
 Open an issue or a PR if you want.